sashinpivotal/dsa-java-review-doc/README.md

 ### Concepts that are exercised

-- Overriding methods and Polymorphism (slides #244-251 of Java Part1 presentation)
+- Overriding methods and Polymorphism

 ### High-level steps to take